LongerArm™ – Making Pool and Patio Living Easier

 Then there is the issue of having to continually reposition your hands on the pole as you brush deeper or shallower.
 Each time a hand leaves the pole the pressure drops to zero so you have to re-brush a portion of the wall to make sure you get the spot where you lost effective contact.

 If contact pressure wasn’t a big enough issue there is the problem of the ‘upstroke’.
 Watch the same person perform an upstroke (Pull stroke) on a deep wall and see how effective it appears.
 Don’t waste your time; there is no upstroke.
 It’s too HARD.
-Pool wall brushing is almost always accomplished with a down-stroke ‘only,’ missing the opportunity to contact the up-side of the pore or irregularity in a wall only accessible to bristles in upstroke.
-The wasted upstroke only serves to bring the brush to the top where it will finally be engaged again in a down stroke.
+Pool wall brushing is almost always accomplished with a single down/push stroke ‘only,’ missing the opportunity to contact the up-side of the pore or irregularity in a wall only accessible to bristles in upstroke.
+The wasted upstroke used in the old method only serves to bring the brush to the top where it will finally be engaged again in a down stroke.